gryf/tabbedalt/README.rst

 * Integrated tab renaming from `stepb`_.
 Default under ``Shift+UP``, then type some text and press ``RETURN`` for accept or ``ESC`` for cancel.
+* Added ability to configure own shortcuts using standard ``keysym`` urxvt option.
+See below for examples.

 Installation
 ------------